ECONOMICS AND BUSINESS (EBGN)

 EBGN435.
 ECONOMICS OF WATER RESOURCES.
 3.0 Semester Hrs.

 This course seeks to develop the underlying economic problems of water use and how policy impacts the allocation of water in our economy.
 Water is a critical input for a number of sectors; from our basic sustenance to agriculture production, from industrial processes to ecological services, and from mineral extraction to energy production.
 Meanwhile, the supply of water is highly variable across space and through time while pollutants can further diminish the useable extent, making the policies to allocate and manage the resource central to understanding how the resource is utilized.
 The course will survey topics across sectors and water sources while applying economic theory and empirical/policy analysis.
-Prerequisite: EBGN409 or MATH213.
+Prerequisite: MATH213.

 View Course Learning Outcomes